patxipierce/rasyen/README.md

     - Evaluates the tag again to check for more tags in the result string.
 - `=inline`
     - Will attempt to parse any JSON set before it and return a random result.
 It can also save the parsed JSON to a list if a second argument is provided.
+- `=quiet`
+    - Will quietly parse any filters before, but not output anything on the template.

 English Filters: